 Remote Online Notarization

-Remote Online Notarization (RON) statutes, which were originally passed in 2017, were updated in 2019 to provide a safe, clear and consistent approach to paper filing Remote Online Notary-related and electronically signed documents to provide consumers across Texas access to this new technology.
+Remote Online Notarization (RON) statutes, which were originally passed in 2017, allow for use of new notary technology and were updated in 2019 to provide a safe, clear and consistent approach to paper filing Remote Online Notary-related and electronically signed documents to provide consumers across Texas access to this new technology.

 In 2008, the U.S. Department of Housing and Urban Development (HUD) released its new Real Estate Settlement Procedures Act (RESPA) rule.